 The future of legal online sports betting

-The casino industry came together at the East Coast Gaming Congress to discuss the future of legal online sports betting in New Jersey.
+The casino industry came together at the East Coast Gaming Congress to discuss the future of NJ online sports betting.
 Here are some of the takeaways.

 Mobile sports betting

-This is, unquestionably, the growth area for the industry.
+This is, unquestionably, the growth area for NJ online sports betting.
 Mobile sports betting makes up roughly 70% of the market in Europe.
-Live sports betting and prop bets dominate online betting and are popular in the US through offshore sites, which offer a variety of options.
+Live sports betting and prop bets dominate online sports betting and are popular in the US through offshore sites, which offer a variety of options.

 For the legal market to compete it will have to offer a more compelling product than is what available through those offshore sites.
 It can benefit by offering quicker and easier payouts, better technology, and the confidence in knowing that bets are safe with regulated, licensed casinos.